repositony/posvol/readme.md

 Very simple reader for UKAEA CuV posvol binaries, skipping the need to open a special viewer or sort it out manually just to check simple properties.

-Allows for 1:1 conversion to a text file, a more human-readable text file, and to the JSON format.
+Allows for conversion to:

+- 1:1 conversion text file
+- Human-readable text file
+- JSON data format

 The endian is assumed to be the same as the native type of the system this tool is run on.
 If needed, an option can be provided in future updates.